 Physical education which is an important part of your school program will help you develop a healthy mind and body, physical skills, self-confidence, teamwork, sportsmanship and an interest in lifelong recreational activities.
 You must be properly dressed for each physical education class, unless excused for approved medical reasons.
 All personal belongings, clothing, watches, cell phones etc. must be secured in a locked locker while you are participating in your physical education class.

-On Tuesday’s and Thursday’s a post-session period is part of the school day.
+On Tuesday, Wednesday, and Thursday, post-session period is part of the school day.
 This period is for obtaining extra help, working on projects, participating in clubs and activities, or staying for detention.
 Post-session ends at 3:30PM.
 You must be under a teacher’s supervision for the entire period.
 Students need permission from parents to stay post-session and may not leave the building.
 STUDENTS ARE NOT ALLOWED TO STAY AFTER SCHOOL HOURS TO SOCIALIZE OR TO VIEW SPORTING EVENTS.
 If you wish to attend an athletic event, you must go home and return with a parent or guardian.
 Refer to the section, “Loitering” for further information.

 SCHOOL EMERGENCIES (SCHOOL DELAYS AND CLOSINGS)